jbuistjbuist/jbuistjbuist/README.md

 # Hi!

 I'm Jeremy, a full-stack web developer with experience building modern web apps.
-Before becoming a web developer, I pursued a Master's in Sociology and worked in fraud prevention.
+Before becoming a web developer, I completed a Master's in Sociology and worked in fraud prevention.

-I graduated from the Lighthouse Labs web development boot camp in December 2022, and since then I put my knowledge to use building workflow tools for my fraud prevention team, before coming on board as a contract full-stack developer for [CodeBusters](https://www.codebusters.ca/).
+I graduated from the Lighthouse Labs web development boot camp in December 2022.
+Since then, I worked in the development team at CodeBusters building applications with React and Google Cloud Platform, and I have worked full-time as an independent contractor for my own clients.

+I am currently open to new opportunities.

 ## Some things I'd like to learn next ⭐️
 ![Angular.js](https://img.shields.io/badge/angular.js-%23E23237.svg?style=for-the-badge&logo=angularjs&logoColor=white)